Last updated April 20th, 2023.

-High inflation, combined with rising interest rates, now rank among the top concerns that investors have about the global economy.
+High inflation, combined with rising interest rates, now ranks among the top concerns that investors have about the global economy.
 It’s natural that people want to hold currencies that will maintain their value – whether in Asia or otherwise.

 In the 19th century, the future was in Europe with the Industrial Revolution; in the 20th century, the potential was in the United States with Fordism and Taylorism.